Yury-MonZon/MZButtons/README.md

 Yup, I need someone to help me find the best layout for the decals and to add color-code grouping to them.

 # Status
-The project is almost finished, check what's left below.
+The project is ready.
 The code and 3d printed case parts were printed/tested/debugged.
-**TODO:**
-Install encoders and debug the corresponding code.
-I'm still waiting for the parcel with encoders to arrive.

 # Files and Folders
 In **Decals** folder you can find **Print_me.html** file in which you can easily create and customize your own labels for the buttons.
 Just print it out on any laser printer and cut along the lines.